-Nearby in Firostefani on the cliff of the caldera, the Cycladic-style Agali Houses features a swimming pool and panoramic views of the sea and the volcano as do the Agali Houses.
+Nearby in Firostefani on the cliff of the caldera, the Cycladic-style Agali Houses features a swimming pool and panoramic views of the sea and the volcano.

 In Oia the Hyperion Villas have an unobstructed caldera view in a quiet area and are two private villas with pool/jaccuzi.
 Notably one villa is where they filmed Summer Lovers.
 The Elea Resort - Adults Only features an outdoor pool and views of the sea and an on-site restaurant.
 With an outdoor pool and sun terrace, the famous Canaves Oia

 Sunday Suites is located on the cliffs of Oía.
 Marizan Caves & Villas are in the highest spot of Oia, right at the edge of the Caldera (cliff), overlooking the sunset and the Aegean Sea.
 Perched on the cliffs of Oia, 300 feet above the blue waters of the Aegean, Katikies Hotel offers a rooftop restaurant and its famous infinity pools.

 Enjoying panoramic views of the volcano and the Aegean Sea from Akrotiri, the 5-star Ambassador Santorini Luxury Villas & Suites features elegant accommodations, each with a private pool.
 For those looking for a beautiful private house on the caldera with a spectacular view of Fira, Oia,and all the caldera villages as well as the famous Santorini sunset see the Hemera Holiday Home which is also in Akrotiri.